standardebooks/manual/index.rst

 Typo fixes and minor corrections that do not make material changes to the manual do not increment a version number.

-An update that contains more than just corrections, but does not change existing section numbers (but may add new section numbers), increments the patch number.
+An update that contains more than just corrections, but does not change the numbering of existing sections (but may add new sections in a non-breaking manner), increments the patch number.

-An update that changes existing section numbers increments the minor number.
+An update that changes the numbering of existing sections increments the minor number.

 An update that changes top-level sections increments the major number.